-All staff responsible for maintaining the wastewater system is required to be trained in the following areas:
+All staff responsible for maintaining the wastewater collection system is required to be trained in the following areas:

 - Confined space

+- ♦ 8 Hr.
+HAZWOPER

 - Fall protection

 - Respiratory protection

 - CCTV inspection

 - Sewer line jetting

 District staff responsible for the sewer system are committed to remaining current with efficient and safe practices of operating wastewater systems and undergo additional training opportunities as necessary.